The Roland F-120 features the Ivory Feel-G weighted keyboard, giving the player genuine touch response as that found in an acoustic grand piano.

 Features for Enhanced Playing Ability

 The F-120 offers numerous features to allow players to improve upon their skills.
 The piano can be split in two for side-by-side instruction via the device’s Twin Piano mode.
 It can also be utilized for duet performances.
+The keyboard is divided into two halves covering the same octaves.

 Similarly, the left and right pedals can be allocated to act as damper pedals for players on both sides of the piano.
 Both a metronome and track recorder are built into the F-120.